guptag911/Tambola-Game/README.md

 4. Run command "pip install -r requirements.txt"
 5. Run command "python main.py"

+NOTE: Python must be installed on your system along with pip and all enviroment variables must be configured accordingly.

 # Some Images of Software
 ## Start Screen